ardacey/Lexo/docs/PRIVACY_POLICY.md

 ### Information You Provide to Us

-- **Account Information**: When you create an account, we collect your username and email address through our authentication provider (Clerk).
+- **Account Information**: When you create an account, we collect your username and email address through our authentication provider (Supabase).
 - **Game Data**: We collect information about your gameplay, including scores, words played, and game history.

 ### Information Collected Automatically